Skip to main content

 If you wish to select this habitat on a habitat selection screen, it can be found under Cropland (see guide).

-Landscape and Ecological Context: This habitat is usually sited on the outer 2–12 m margin of the arable field, although when planted as blocks they occasionally extend further into the field centre.
+This habitat is usually located on the outer 2–12 m margin of the arable field, although when planted as blocks, it occasionally extends further into the field centre.
 If you are looking to create this habitat, it should be around 6m wide.

-Indicator species include: Grasses are likely to also include Sweet Vernal Grass (Anthoxanthum odoratum), Smooth Meadow Grass (Poa pratensis), Red Fescue (Festuca rubra), Crested Dog’s-tail (Cynosurus cristatus) and Yellow Oat-grass (Trisetum flavescens).
+Grasses are likely to include Sweet Vernal Grass (Anthoxanthum odoratum), Smooth Meadow Grass (Poa pratensis), Red Fescue (Festuca rubra), Crested Dog’s-tail (Cynosurus cristatus) and Yellow Oat-grass (Trisetum flavescens).

-Some sites may have a high cover of sown mixtures of legumes such as Red Clover (Trifolium pratense), Alsike Clover (Trifolium hybridum) and Bird’s-foot Trefoil (Lotus corniculatus).
+Some sites may have a high cover of sown legume mixtures, such as Red Clover (Trifolium pratense), Alsike Clover (Trifolium hybridum), and bird' s-foot Trefoil (Lotus corniculatus).

 If YES the habitat is likely 'Arable Field Margins Tussocky'.